Jemimahosei/CornellSOUP/design-plan/design-journey.md

 > Describe how you will implement the interactivity.
 This should be a complete plan that another 1300 student could use to implement the interactivity.
 > You should list the HTML elements, CSS classes, events, pseudocode, and the initial state.

-Hamburger menu pseudocode:
+- Hamburger menu pseudocode:

   If the document width is greater than 1150 pixels:

     Hide the hamburger menu by adding the "hidden" class to #hamburger.
     Show the navigation menu by removing the "hidden" class from #menu.
     Hide the dropdown menu by adding the "hidden" class to #drop-down.

   else:

     Show the hamburger menu by removing the "hidden" class from #hamburger.
     Hide the navigation menu by adding the "hidden" class to #menu.
     Hide the dropdown menu by adding the "hidden" class to #drop-down.

   On window resize:

   If the document width is greater than 1150 pixels:

     Hide the hamburger menu by adding the "hidden" class to #hamburger.
     Show the navigation menu by removing the "hidden" class from #menu.
     Hide the dropdown menu by adding the "hidden" class to #drop-down.

   else:

     Show the hamburger menu by removing the "hidden" class from #hamburger.
     Hide the navigation menu by adding the "hidden" class to #menu.
     Hide the dropdown menu by adding the "hidden" class to #drop-down.

   When the hamburger menu is clicked:

   If the dropdown menu (#drop-down) has the "hidden" class:

     Remove the "hidden" class from #drop-down.

   else:

     Add the "hidden" class to #drop-down.

-Dropdown Pseudocode:
+- Dropdown Pseudocode:

   OnDocumentReady:

     add class "hidden" to #dropdown-content1
     add class "hidden" to #dropdown-minus1

     add class "hidden" to #dropdown-content2
     add class "hidden" to #dropdown-minus2

     add class "hidden" to #dropdown-content3
     add class "hidden" to #dropdown-minus3

-  when DropdownButton1 is clicked:
+  when DropdownButton1 is clicked (event):

     remove class "hidden" from #dropdown-content1
     add class "hidden" to #dropdown-button1
     remove class "hidden" from #dropdown-minus1

-  when DropdownMinus1 is clicked:
+  when DropdownMinus1 is clicked (event):

     add class "hidden" to #dropdown-content1
     remove class "hidden" from #dropdown-button1
     add class "hidden" to #dropdown-minus1

-  when DropdownButton2 is clicked:
+  when DropdownButton2 is clicked (event):

     remove class "hidden" from #dropdown-content2
     add class "hidden" to #dropdown-button2
-      remove class "hidden" from #dropdown-minus2 when DropdownMinus2 is clicked:
+    remove class "hidden" from #dropdown-minus2

+  when DropdownMinus2 is clicked (event):

     add class "hidden" to #dropdown-content2
     remove class "hidden" from #dropdown-button2
     add class "hidden" to #dropdown-minus2

-  when DropdownButton3 is clicked:
+  when DropdownButton3 is clicked (event):
     remove class "hidden" from #dropdown-content3
     add class "hidden" to #dropdown-button3
     remove class "hidden" from #dropdown-minus3

-  when DropdownMinus3 is clicked:
+  when DropdownMinus3 is clicked (event):
     add class "hidden" to #dropdown-content3
     remove class "hidden" from #dropdown-button3
     add class "hidden" to #dropdown-minus3

-Carousel psuedocode:
+- Carousel psuedocode:

     When #button-r is clicked (event):

         show next slide
         fill in according bubble

     When #button-l is clicked (event):

         show previous slide
         fill in according bubble

     When #dot1 is clicked (event):

         show slide 1
         fill in #dot1

     When #dot2 is clicked (event):

         show slide 2
         fill in #dot2

     When #dot3 is clicked (event):

         show to slide 3
         fill in #dot3

     When #dot4 is clicked (event):

         show slide 4
         fill in #dot4

-  When #dot5 slide 5
+    When #dot5 slide 5 is clicked (event):

+        show slide 4
         fill in #dot5